Konamiman/Nextor/docs/Nextor 3.0 User Manual.md

 ### 1.3.
 System requirements

 Nextor will run on any MSX computer (from MSX1 onwards) having at least 128K of mapped memory.
-In computers with no mapped memory or having less than 128K in the largest mapper, Nextor will boot in MSX-DOS 1 mode (the DOS prompt is available only if the computer has 64K of RAM, as it was the case in MSX-DOS).
+In computers with no mapped memory or having less than 128K in the largest mapper, Nextor will boot in MSX-DOS 1 mode (the DOS prompt is available only if the computer has 64K of RAM, as was the case in MSX-DOS).

-You can simply burn a standalone version of Nextor (with a dummy device driver) and use it together with storage controllers associated to a MSX-DOS kernel.
+You can simply burn a standalone version of Nextor (with a dummy device driver) and use it together with storage controllers associated with an MSX-DOS kernel.
 You will then benefit from features such as the FAT16 filesystem support or the Z80 access mode; note however that the drive to device/partition mapping management feature requires a device driver specifically made for Nextor.

 ## 2. Features